plutus123/Resume-Parser/README.md

 # Resume-Parser

-Make a .env file in which write your open-ai-key
+Make a .env file in which you have to mention your open-ai-key.